ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

   UNIQUE(country_id, user_id)
 );

-select * from users_countries;
 ```

-# Examples of many-to-many relationships
-A products table and a suppliers table - Products may have 0 to many suppliers, and suppliers can supply 0 to many products.
-A classes table and a students table - Students can take potentially many classes and classes can have many students enrolled.

 # Joining tables
 Joining tables helps define many-to-many relationships between data in a database.
 As an example, when defining the relationship above between products and suppliers, we would define a joining table called products_suppliers that contains the primary keys from the tables to be joined.